 This chapter will continue the story of migrations within the country including the continued westward movement, the movement of African Americans from the South to the industrialized north as well as the internment of Japanese during World War II, the movement of vast numbers of Americans from cities to suburbs, and the current movement of young people back to cities.

-During recent years, dominant immigrant groups have included Chinese, Japanese, Filipinos, Koreans, Indians from India, and Vietnamese.
-Others have included Caribbeans, Central Americans, Soviet Jews, Dominicans, Haitians, Africans, and a variety of Europeans.
+During recent decades, dominant immigrant groups have included Chinese, Japanese, Filipinos, Koreans, Indians from India, and Vietnamese.
+Others have included Central Americans, Soviet Jews, Dominicans, Haitians, Africans, and a variety of Europeans.
 Over the last few decades, one of the biggest national stories has been the steady flow of immigrants, both documented and undocumented, from Mexico.
 The compelling story of new immigrants to our nation is still writing itself.

 NOTE: The material herein is based largely on two books that tell part of this story, 1491: New Revelations of the Americas Before Columbus by Charles C. Mann, and Coming to America: A History of Immigration and Ethnicity in American Life by Roger Daniels.
 Ideas and material from both authors are presented here to give readers a sense of the story.
 Leading scholars would be expected to develop a detailed outline of the Museum’s story following the establishment of the Museum.